-&lt;sup>5 A real dollar has the same purchasing power from one year to the next.
-In a world without inflation, all current and future dollars would be real dollars; however, general inflation can cause the purchasing power of a dollar to erode from year to year.
+5 A real dollar has the same purchasing power from one year to the next.
+In a world without inflation, all current and future dollars would be real dollars; however, general inflation can cause the purchasing power of a dollar to erode over time.

-&lt;sup>6 Note that both the GDP Deflator and the Bureau of Labor Statistics' Consumer Price Index also adjust for changes in the quality of goods and services over time.
+6 Note that both the GDP Deflator and the Bureau of Labor Statistics' Consumer Price Index also adjust for changes in the quality of goods and services over time.